williamdlees/receptor_utils/README.md

 the creation of custom IgBlast databases.
 Please see the [documentation](https://williamdlees.github.io/receptor_utils/_build/html/introduction.html) for further details.

+Changes in version 0.0.42:
+- better handling of long target sequences

 Changes in version 0.0.41:
 - annotate_j: fix issue with processing FASTA input